Meet the Lab Members

 Sam Nygaard

-Sam is the West Virginia Program Manager at the National Parks Conservation Association.
+Sam is the Appalachian Senior Program Manager at the National Parks Conservation Association.
 She lives in Charleston, WV.

 She is a ‘23 Leadership Lab member.